Ideas, Accommodations, Modifications, and Strategies for your IEP

 - when appropriate and will not cause a distraction-guide student through real-life situations

-- provide with calming strategies
+- provide calming strategies